paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Move Item Between Lists

 So now we get to the part where the real magic happens.
 Different components can own lists of Jobs.
-When they have done there but they can toss the job (node) to the next component that needs it.
+When they have done they can toss the job (node) to the next waiting component.

 ```c#
 void Update() {